New Child Care Improvements in B.C.

 Find out if your provider will opt in

-Before April 1, 2018 if you have an infant or toddler or a child aged 3 to 5 in licensed group or family care, check to see if your provider is planning to participate in the fee reduction initiative:
+Beginning April 2018, if you have an infant or toddler or a child aged 3 to Kindergarten in licensed group or family care:

-- Before April 1st, ask your child care provider if they are opting in
+- Ask your child care provider if they are opting in

 Affordable child care benefit